Cruz says he went on vacation amid storm 'to be a good dad'

 Cruz checked in for his return flight Thursday afternoon in Cancun and walked briskly through the terminal pulling a roller bag to security.
 He wore a golf shirt, jeans and a face mask in the style of the Texas state flag.

 “A lot of Texans are hurting and this crisis is frustrating.
 It’s frustrating for millions of Texans.
-It shouldn’t happen,” Cruz said.
+It shouldn’t happen,” he said.

 Peoples reported from New York.
-Associated Press videojournalist Dan Christian Rojas in Cancun, Mexico, and Associated Press writer Darlene Superville in Washington contributed to this report.
+Associated Press writers Dan Christian Rojas in Cancun, Mexico, Darlene Superville in Washington and Acacia Coronado in Austin, Texas, contributed to this report.

 Credit: Alex Brandon